-The Cooperberg-Rittmaster Rabbinical Internship Program was established in 1994 by a gift by William Fern (renewed in 2000) in honor of fellow long-time CBST members and gay activists Irving Cooperberg z”l and Louis Rittmaster.
+The Cooperberg-Rittmaster Rabbinical Internship Program was established in 1994 by a gift by William Fern (renewed in 2000) in honor of fellow long-time CBST members and gay activists Irving Cooperberg, z”l, and Louis Rittmaster.

 By the 1990s, gay synagogues and havurot were an established—if sometimes controversial—feature of the American Jewish landscape.
 Out gay Jews were officially welcomed—albeit still with some reservations—by the Reform, Reconstructionist, and Conservative movements.
 In 1985, New York’s Beth Am Synagogue began an aggressive outreach program for gay and lesbian congregants, and other liberal urban synagogues soon followed suit.
 But there was there was still no gay-oriented rabbinical training, and out rabbis were still relatively rare—gay synagogues were hiring heterosexual as well as gay and lesbian rabbis.
-The result was a daunting “on the job training” that was often difficult for the rabbis as well as their gay congregants, all the more so in the face of the acute and unique demands for pastoral care resulting from the AIDS epidemic in the gay community.
+The result was a daunting “on-the-job training” that was often difficult for the rabbis as well as their gay congregants, all the more so in the face of the acute and unique demands for pastoral care resulting from the AIDS epidemic in the gay community.

 In 1994, a gift by William Fern (renewed in 2000) in honor of fellow long-time CBST members and gay activists Irving Cooperberg, z’’l, and Louis Rittmaster enabled CBST to establish the first rabbinical internships at a gay synagogue.
-Now in its twenty-third year, the CBST Cooperberg-Rittmaster Rabbinical Internship program brings two students to CBST each academic year.
+Now in its twenty-sixth year, the CBST Cooperberg-Rittmaster Rabbinical Internship program brings two students to CBST each academic year.
 They work directly under the supervision of Rabbi Kleinbaum, supporting CBST’s diverse minyanim, leading services, preparing drashot (sermons), teaching in CBST’s Lehrhaus Judaica adult education program, providing pastoral counselling to CBST’s members, and generally assisting with the operation of the synagogue.